 While walking towards Prague Castle (our last stop of the day), stop by at Wallenstein Garden and Wallenstein Palace.
 The baroque palace is where Albrecht von Wallenstein resided, who started to build the palace back in 1623.
 The gardens were built alongside the palace and act as a beautiful place of nature in the middle of Prague.
-During summer, you can find many concerts and theatre performances in the garden.
+During the summer, you can find many concerts and theatre performances in the garden.

 Prague Castle (Pražský hrad)

 You cannot visit Prague and not visit Prague Castle!
 Being one of the most significant buildings of the Czech Republic, visiting it is an absolute must.
 It is also one of the 12 UNESCO world heritage sites of the Czech Republic.
 The castle was founded in 880 and has served people for over a thousand years.
 It is the largest castle complex in the entire world and its romanesque style mixed with the gothic alterations that have been made in the 14th century, this building is absolutely stunning.

 When walking up to Prague Castle, you will have to get your bags checked by security.
 This is only done for safety and it doesn’t cost you any money to enter the castle grounds.
 It does require a fee to go inside the castle and cathedral, but I’d highly recommend getting skip the line tickets.
 This way, you won’t have to wait around and waste your precious time in Prague.

 Day 3 in Prague | The New Town (Nové Město)

 The newer town in Prague lays on the border with the Old Town.
 Even though it is called “new”, the New Town in Prague was established in 1348.
 Not so new, then ;).
 Today does involve quite a bit of walking, as the New Town is pretty big!
 It does allow us to see some more of Prague’s beautiful sights and learn more about its history.